Level 1 Drought Watch and Permanent Water Use Restrictions

 The City of San Diego is on Level 1 Drought Watch.
 Calculations using the state's conservative formula show the San Diego region will have all of the water supplies needed to meet demands even if the region were to experience three additional dry years.

 The San Diego County Water Authority and the City of San Diego are taking a regional approach to supply-reliability under the state's regulation and in our continued drought awareness efforts.
-Although the State of California as a whole is still very much experiencing a drought, San Diego's water supply has been stabilized through investment in new water resources and its dedication to strong conservation efforts.
+Although the State of California as a whole is still experiencing a drought, San Diego's water supply has been stabilized through investment in new water resources and its dedication to strong conservation efforts.

 The Level 1 Drought Watch includes several water use recommendations, in addition to permanent mandatory restrictions that have been in place since 2011.
 Permanent restrictions are in place year-round and are designed to prohibit wasteful water use practices.